mmh181/C_Projects/Memory_Allocator/README.md

 # Simple Memory Allocator in C

-This repository contains a simple memory allocator implemented in C. The memory allocator provides basic functionality similar to the standard `malloc`, `calloc`, `realloc`, and `free` functions.
+This folder contains a simple memory allocator implemented in C. The memory allocator provides basic functionality similar to the standard `malloc`, `calloc`, `realloc`, and `free` functions.

 ## Overview